Beyond Convexity -- Contraction and Global Convergence of Gradient Descent: Applying Contraction Tools to G-Convex Optimization

-We now discuss how basic combination properties of contracting systems~\cite{Slotine98,modular} can be exploited to build on the results above.
+Theorem \ref{th_main} immediately implies that existing combination properties \cite{Slotine98,modular} from contraction analysis can be directly applied in the context of g-convex optimization.
 While these properties derive from simple matrix algebra and in principle could be proven directly from the definition of geodesic convexity, as we will see most rely for their practical relevance on the flexibility afforded by the contraction analysis point of view.

-\subsubsection{Sum of g-convex}
+\subsection{Sum of g-convex}

 If two functions $f_1(\x,t)$ and $f_2(\x,t)$ are g-convex in the same metric for each $t$, then their sum $f_1(\x,t) + f_2(\x,t)$ is g-convex in the same metric.

 \begin{example} Consider a function $f_1(\x_1,\y_1,t)$ g-convex for each $t$ in a block diagonal metric ${\rm BlkDiag}(\M_{x_1}(\x_1),\M_y(\y_1))$ and a function $f_2(\x_2,\y_2,t)$ g-convex for each $t$ in a block diagonal metric ${\rm BlkDiag}(\M_{x_2}(\x_2), \M_y(\y_2))$.
 Then, the function: